Nexus-coder/pet_adoption_app/README.md

 ## Overview

 This a react application that focuses on using the technology to make an app that you can use to get an adorable pet that will keep you company at home.
-It uses the best practices for React 18.This practices include:
+It uses the best practices for React 18.
+This practices include:

 ### Screenshot